Juan de la Cerda y Silva, 4th Duke of Medinaceli

 In 1557, King Philip II of Spain appointed him Viceroy of Sicily, a position he held until 1564.
-During that time he besieged with a fleet the North-African harbor of Tripoli, now in Libya, dealing with Dragut, a Turkish privateer and Ottoman admiral.
+During that time he besieged with a fleet the North-African harbor of Tripoli, now in Libya, dealing with Dragut, an Ottoman privateer and admiral.
 The force, including ships from Spain, Genoa, Tuscany, the Knights of Malta and the Papal States, was however nearly destroyed in the Battle of Djerba.